d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 Typically, we will use $n$ to denote the number of examples in our dataset.
-We index the data points by $i$, denoting each input as $\mathbf{x}^{(i)} = [x_1^{(i)}, x_2^{(i)}]^\top$ and the corresponding label as $y^{(i)}$.
+We index the data examples by $i$, denoting each input as $\mathbf{x}^{(i)} = [x_1^{(i)}, x_2^{(i)}]^\top$ and the corresponding label as $y^{(i)}$.